 About the Author

 Adam Patton is the Digital Operations Manager at Atomic Revenue.
-Adam believes in the power of earning trust over demanding attention, and nurturing relationships over churn-and-burn sales strategies.
+He believes in the power of earning trust over demanding attention, and nurturing relationships over churn-and-burn sales strategies.
 Pairing his background in journalism with a modern marketing skillset, Adam uses strategic storytelling to create content for social media, email campaigns, company blogs, and more.
-Adam’s content expertise helps create digital marketing strategies that engage customers and support Atomic Revenue’s mission and our clients in obtaining customer success and revenue growth.
+Adam’s content expertise helps create digital marketing strategies that engage customers and support Atomic Revenue’s mission and clients in obtaining customer success and revenue growth.